The purpose of the SOLGM Democracy and Governance Support Working Party (DGS)

 Francis Ryan, Manager Democratic Services - Greater Wellington

 Julie Straka, Governance Lead - New Plymouth District Council

 Yvonne Tatton, Governance Manager - Bay of Plenty Regional Council

 Electoral Subcommittee (ESUB)

 DGS has an Electoral Subcommittee which provides advice on local body electoral matters to councils and electoral officers.
-ESUB meetings have representatives from the Ministry of Health, Department of Internal Affairs, Local Government New Zealand, Electoral Commission, Local Government Commission, and New Zealand Post attend.
+ESUB meetings have representatives from the Ministry of Health, Department of Internal Affairs, Local Government New Zealand, the Electoral Commission, Local Government Commission, and New Zealand Post.

 SOLGM Electoral Subcommittee:

 Dean Heiford, Manager Economic, Community & Support Services, Marlborough District Council

 Anusha Guler, Head of Governance - Wellington City Council